-10% Participation grades will be awarded on the basis of your active involvement in tutorial discussions and activities.
+Quiz 2 will be composed of 30 multiple-choice questions.
+Test material will be based upon readings and lectures since Oct 15.
+This quiz is closed book.
+Quiz Two: Nov 26 - Nov 27 9:00 am - 9:00 am 10% Participation grades will be awarded on the basis of your active involvement in tutorial discussions and activities.
 Details of required tutorial activities will be provided in a Tutorial Outline, which will be posted to D2L.
 In order to receive participation grades, you are expected to be in attendance for tutorials, contribute to the discussions, and complete required group work and presentations.
 Weekly 10% Tutorial Presentations: upload your presentation PPT slides to the appropriate Discussion section.
 You should ensure that your slides are detailed (ex. add an additional slide or two based on your speaking notes, where necessary) or upload your speaking notes with the slides.
 OPTIONAL: You are also welcome to upload a video version of your presentation or a PPT presentation with voice-over narration.
-As scheduled Assessment of Tutorial Presentations: The marking rubric will be posted to your tutorial's module.
-25% The Research Essay for this course gives you an opportunity to combine out- of-class research with the topics explored in lectures and discussions.
+Assessment of Tutorial Presentations: The marking rubric has been posted to your tutorial's module.
+As scheduled 25% The Research Essay for this course gives you an opportunity to combine out- of-class research with the topics explored in lectures and discussions.
 You will be given a choice of several essay topics, and expected to write a 1500-1750 word research paper on that topic.
 More information on the term paper will be provided in class and on D2L.
-Dec 8 Research Essays will be submitted via D2L Dropbox on December 8 by 12:30 pm.
-25% The Final Exam (registrar scheduled) will be multiple choice style questions administered online via the Quiz function on D2L.
+Research Essays will be submitted via D2L Dropbox on December 6 by 4:00 pm.
+Dec 6 25% The Final Exam (registrar scheduled) will be 25 multiple choice style questions.
 You will be responsible for all material covered in the assigned textbook readings and additional required readings posted on D2L, as well as the content of lectures.
-The exam is open book and scheduled for 90 minutes, but an additional 45 minutes will be allowed in case of technical problems.
-The final exam should be available for a period of 24 hours but, once opened, must be completed within the time allowed.
+The exam is open book and scheduled for 90 minutes plus 45 minutes for technical problems.